saitamasahil/skyscraper/README.md

 ### Artwork look and effects
 Check the full artwork documentation [here](https://gemba.github.io/skyscraper/ARTWORK/)

-## Skyscraper Configurable Platforms Enhancement
+## Skyscraper Configurable Platforms
-The main goal of this fork is to allow users to easily configurate and add platforms without having the needs to edit the code source directly.
+You can easily configurate and add platforms without having the needs to edit the code source directly.

 This feature is achieved by adding new config files:
 - [peas.json](peas.json): Describes now the supported platforms by Skyscraper.
 See all details [here](https://gemba.github.io/skyscraper/PLATFORMS/).
 - [platforms_idmap.csv](platforms_idmap.csv): Maps the local platform name to the platform ID of screenscraper.fr, Mobygames or The Games DB web API.

-These files are copied in the folder `/home/pi/.skyscraper` on RetroPie (or `/usr/local/etc/skyscraper/` in general) at the first run of the program if you want to edit them after an installation.
+These files are copied into the folder `/home/pi/.skyscraper` on RetroPie (or `/usr/local/etc/skyscraper/` in general) at the first run of the program if you want to edit them after an installation.

 ## Previous Release Notes
 Release notes for older releases which this fork builds on can be found [here](docs/OLDERRELEASES.md).